Huddersfield: Entertainment

 The Lawrence Batley Theatre, opened in 1994, in what was once the largest Wesleyan Chapel in the world.
 It presents dance, drama, comedy, music and exhibitions and is the base for Full Body and The Voice, a company concerned with the integration of disabled people into mainstream theatre.

-The John Smith's Stadium, (formerly the Galpharm Stadium and Alfred McAlpine Stadium), is a multi-use sports stadium with a gym, swimming pool, spa and offers sporting classes.
+The John Smith's Stadium (formerly the Galpharm Stadium and Alfred McAlpine Stadium), is a multi-use sports stadium with a gym, swimming pool, spa and offers sporting classes.
 It is home to Huddersfield Giants and Huddersfield Town.
 Adjacent the stadium is an Odeon cinema (formerly UCI).

-There are many pubs, restaurants and night clubs; one of which, Tokyo, which closed in 2019, occupies the former Huddersfield County Court, a 19th-century Grade II listed building.
-The oldest pub is The Parish, (Note: formerly the Fleece Inn), trading since 1720.
+There are many pubs, restaurants and night clubs.
+The oldest pub is The Parish, (Note: formerly the Fleece Inn) trading since 1720.